daquinons/oanda-data-downloader/README.md

 # Oanda Data Downloader
-Download data from Oanda in csv format
+Download data from Oanda in csv format using Python 3.

 ## Download